Skip to main content

 Failed Republican 2016 gubernatorial candidate and wealthy New Jersey transplant Greg Gianforte is vying for Montana’s one congressional seat—open since Donald Trump appointed former Rep. Ryan Zinke, R-Mont., as secretary of the interior.

-Speaking alongside Susan Gianforte were men who argued that Christians shouldn’t be forced to do business with anyone whose behavior they found disagreeable, that there’s no evidence that gay people are discriminated against because most gay people are rich and well-educated, and that “homosexuals were alcoholics and drug addicts” who are “standing on a bridge, looking to commit suicide.”
+Speaking alongside Susan Gianforte were men who argued that Christians shouldn’t be forced to do business with anyone whose behavior they found disagreeable, that there’s no evidence that gay people are discriminated against because most gay people are rich and well-educated, and that “homosexuals were alcoholics and drug addicts(link is external)” who are “standing on a bridge, looking to commit suicide.”

 Both Greg and Susan Gianforte used their experience as business owners to try and make the economic argument against protecting their LGBTQ neighbors from discrimination.
 But that argument is wrong by any measure.